UH-CI/agave-login-api/README.md

 To start use 'npm install' to install all dependencies.

-Next replace the consumerKey, consumerSecret, whiteList and tenantUrl with your tenant's settings in the 'config.js' file.
+Next replace the hosts, consumerKey, consumerSecret, whiteList and tenantUrl with your tenant's settings in the 'config.js' file.
 If you want to allow all users from the tenant to login without adding them to the list the your white_list var should look like ['\*'] or have the \* added as an item to your list.
+The hosts cannot be '\*' as the header credentials is not allows to work with '\*' so you must specify a host or list of hosts in the config file.

 Add files for your SSL key and cert named 'ca.crt' and 'ca.key'.